 In my latest series, (before my camera shutter went bad), I was utilizing the white walls to add shadows for balance, interest, and dramatic effect.
 I’ve encountered some difficulty in post processing those files because I’m color blind.
 Usually it doesn’t bother me because I don’t miss what I’ve never known.
-Other times I weep inside.
-When someone insists that there is a pink/purple/green cast that I should see it’s downright insensitive and hurtful, and, yes, that happens.
+Sometimes it does.

 In recent photographs, shadows and flower colors apparently are reflected as lavenders, pinks, and greens, colors my eyes have never seen.
 I don’t know what they look like and where they are in the photograph.